During my time at a consultancy, I worked with one of the top four banks in Australia to tackle compliance training for employees.

 This design addresses two main pain point areas: making learning accessible and increasing knowledge retention.

-With a pocket guide, this makes learning much more accessible where employees can learn on-the-go as they are commuting into work, for example.
+With a pocket guide, employees can easily access learning on-the-go as they are commuting into work, for example.

-While everyone learns differently, providing multi-modal content responds to the different learning modes - learn by listening (audio), by watching (video), by doing (taking notes or trying it out), or all of the above.
+While everyone learns differently, having multi-modal content responds to employees' different learning modes - learn by listening (audio), by watching (video), by doing (taking notes or trying it out), or all of the above.

 When employees are engaged, they are much more likely to retain their learning.